jonmilele/Emissary/README.md

 This should be familiar with anyone (thinking millenials mainly!) who played PC games like Ascendancy or browser-based games like Planetarion back in the day.
 It was Planetarion that I was originally trying to recreate with this project while at high school.

+I fully intend for the UI to remain very 'retro' and simplistic, as well as limit use of 'detailed' graphics wherever possible.
+I'd hope the UI would closer resemble 1970's 'Alien' than Stellaris type games.

 ### Core Gameplay

 - **Galaxy** — A 10×10 grid of sectors, each containing up to 10 star systems with orbiting planets